sserbest/acf-reusable-field-group-field/README.md

 `field_56351aa7271b7_56351ab9271b8_56351ac768a9`.
 Care should be taken with compound resusable field groups so that you do not exceed any limitations of field names that may be imposed by the database, for example option_name in the options table.

+#### When Can You Turn Off Field Name/Key Prefixing?
+Field name and field key prefixing is not always needed.
+It really depends on where and how you'll be reusing field groups.
+See [the comment I made on this issue](https://github.com/Hube2/acf-reusable-field-group-field/issues/15#issuecomment-180020166).
+Understanding where and when it can be turned off requires an understanding of how ACF stores data for custom fields.

 ### Local JSON
 Like ACF, this plugin uses Local JSON to improve performance.
 The plugin includes it's own acf-json folder.
 To take advantage of this feature this folder must be writeable by PHP.